doov-org/doov/README.md

 ## Testing

 Assertions are available in the `doov-assertions` jar.
-It depends on AssertJ, so you can use the `assertThat` syntax.
+It depends on AssertJ, so you can use the `assertThat` syntax (see wiki section [Testing Rules](https://github.com/lesfurets/dOOv/wiki/Testing-Rules)).

 ```java
 ValidationRule rule = DOOV.when(userFirstName().isNotNull().or(userLastName().isNull())).validate();